How Living in Hotels Can be Cheaper Than Rent!

 Okay…let’s dig into how living in hotels can be cheaper than rent!
 Our tour starts in Mexico, then we’ll work our way south to Central America.
 Keep in mind as you’re reading: all the things I’m NOT paying for on the road ~ like toilet paper, tissue, paper towels, cleaning supplies, simple toiletries, & in most cases, breakfast & coffee.
 ALL these things are included in my nightly hotel price.

 Another thing I’m not doing?
 CLEANING & LAUNDRY!!
 I hate cleaning.
 Laundry is okay.
 But do I really want to do either one?
-Hell no. All hotels below will clean your room daily if you wish & do your laundry for a nominal price.
+Heck no. All hotels below will clean your room daily if you wish & do your laundry for a nominal price.

 Great Budget Hotels in Mexico